KeliChau/crystal-game/README.md

-# Starwars RPG Game
+# Crystal Collector Game
-Use jQuery instead of Vanilla JavaScript to create a Star Wars-themed Role Playing Game.
+Use jQuery instead of Vanilla JavaScript to create a Crystal Collector Game.